bloomberg/sigir2018-kg-contextualization/README.md

 > Nikos Voskarides, Edgar Meij, Ridho Reinanda, Abhinav Khaitan, Miles Osborne, Giorgio Stefanoni, Kambadur Prabhanjan and Maarten de Rijke: Weakly-supervised Contextualization of Knowledge Graph Facts.
 2018.
 In Proceedings of the 41st International ACM SIGIR conference on Research and Development in Information Retrieval (SIGIR '18).

+It based on [Freebase](https://developers.google.com/freebase/) and released under the same CC-BY license.
 We provide more details on this dataset at https://www.techatbloomberg.com/research-weakly-supervised-contextualization-knowledge-graph-facts/.

 The [file](sigir2018-kg-contextualization.gz) itself is gzipped and has the following structure.